 Data on funding of lifelong learning activities remains scattered and is often unavailable at national level.
 In most cases, public budgets for higher education do not contain specifically earmarked funding for lifelong learning.
 As institutions have become more autonomous they now more often receive lump sum funding and it is up to them to decide on the allocation of funds in line with the legal requirements in place.
-As a consequence, data on overall spending on lifelong learning is available in only nine countries.
-Andora, Armenia, Belgium (French Community), Croatia, Cyprus, France, Moldova, Romania and Serbia report that between 0.1 and 2.5 percent of their respective total higher education budgets are dedicated for specific lifelong learning activities.
-In the United Kingdom (Scotland) this percentage is higher - between 2.6 and 5 percent.
+As a consequence, data on overall spending on lifelong learning is available in only nine countries: Andora, Armenia, Belgium (French Community), Croatia, Cyprus, France, Moldova, Romania and Serbia report that between 0.1 and 2.5 percent of their respective total higher education budgets are dedicated for specific lifelong learning activities.
+In the United Kingdom (Scotland), this percentage is higher - between 2.6 and 5 percent.

 Another reason for the lack of overall data is the great diversity of funding sources for lifelong learning activities.
-Apart from direct public funding for institutions, lifelong leaning activities are financed through public funds, municipal budgets, and private sources that can be contributions from business/industry, but also from individuals through tuition and variously named fees.
-The Czech Republic, the Netherlands and Spain are among countries where higher education institutions are free to set fees for lifelong learning programmes.
+Lifelong leaning activities are financed through municipal, regional or national public funds as well as private sources.
+These can be contributions from business/industry or from individuals through tuition and variously named fees.
+The Czech Republic, the Netherlands, Poland and Spain are among countries where higher education institutions are free to set fees for lifelong learning programmes.
 Denmark emphasises that employers often pay for employee participation in lifelong learning programmes offered by higher education institutions, thus confirming the relevance of the programme offer in the sector.
 Finally, as in the Netherlands, expenses incurred through participation in lifelong learning programmes may be tax deductible or otherwise indirectly supported by the state.